ReactionMamba: Generating Short & Long Human Reaction Sequences: The Proposed Method

+where $Concat$ denotes the concatenation operation, resulting in a unified input for the subsequent Mamba-based decoding layers.

-The \textbf{decoder network} receives as input the latent vector $\mathbf{Z}$ of dimension $d_{z}$, refined with a projection of the action motion sequence $\mathbf{Y}$ and the initial pose $Y_1$ to a space of size $d_c$ for each via concatenation.
-Now this new input is projected to the hidden dimension $d_{model}$.
-The decoder architecture mirrors that of the encoder, using sequence of Mamba-based modules.
-Each block again applies a Mamba layer to capture the temporal structure of the input, followed by a gated MLP.
-Residual connections and RMS normalization are fused at both stages to maintain consistency with the encoder.
-After processing, a final normalization and linear projection produce the reconstructed reaction motion sequence $\hat{\mathbf{Y}}$.
+The \textbf{decoder network $\mathcal{D}$} reconstructs the reaction motion sequence $\hat{\mathbf{Y}}$ from $\mathbf{C}$ (\ref{equ:concat}).
+This concatenated representation is subsequently projected into the hidden dimension $d_{\text{model}}$ through a linear layer.

+The decoder architecture mirrors the encoder, utilizing a series of Mamba-based modules.
+Each block comprises a Mamba layer for temporal modeling followed by a gated MLP, with residual connections and RMS normalization applied at each stage to ensure architectural consistency and training stability.
+Following the final block, a normalization layer and a linear projection are used to map the hidden states back to the motion space.
+Formally, the decoder generates the reconstructed reaction $\hat{\mathbf{Y}} \in \mathbb{R}^{T \times d}$ through the following process: